-The Compensation Committee was established by our Board of Directors in February 2015 and is composed of two directors: Dr. Daniel Vasella (Chair) and Dr. Fabrizio Bonanni.
-The Board of Directors reviews the NASDAQ listing standards definition of independence for Compensation Committee members on an annual basis and has determined that all members of the Company's Compensation Committee are independent as defined under NASDAQ listing standards, including the heightened standards applicable to compensation Committee members, and are "outside directors" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended.
-The Company's website at www.xbiotech.com.
+The Compensation Committee was established by our Board of Directors in February 2015 and is composed of three directors: Dr. Daniel Vasella (Chair) Mr. W. Thorpe McKenzie and Dr. Fabrizio Bonanni.
+The Board of Directors reviews the NASDAQ listing standards definition of independence for Compensation Committee members on an annual basis and has determined that all members of the Company's Compensation Committee are independent as defined under NASDAQ listing standards, including the heightened standards applicable to compensation committee members, and are "outside directors" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended.
+The Compensation Committee has adopted a written charter that is available to stockholders on the Company's website at www.xbiotech.com.